-But it really also depends on your environment.
-If you are living in a detached house, or in a quiet neighborhood, you’ll most likely not have any problem rising up the volume.
-But if you are living in an apartment, I promise you’re going to have some problems (unless your neighbour is a metalhead!).
+But it also depends on your environment.
+If you are living in a detached house or a quiet neighborhood, you’ll most likely not have any problem raising the volume.
+But if you are living in an apartment, I promise you’re going to have some problems (unless your neighbor is a metalhead!).

 So, here’s the final question: do plug-ins sound as good as real amps?

-Plug-ins accuracy and quality, nowadays are crazily impressive.
-Most of the time, your personal sound won’t change that much, regardless of what your choice is.
+Plug-in’s accuracy and quality, nowadays are crazily impressive.
+Most of the time, your sound won’t change that much, regardless of what your choice is.
 Your sound is in your brain and fingers, no matter where it is coming from.